FASTECH logo

 • Natural gas

-Until hydrogen becomes economically competitive with the existing options, consumers are unlikely to adopt it as their main fuel source.
+The U.S. Department of Energy established goals to close that gap to $2/kg by 2026 and $1/kg by 2031—but those targets depend on larger plants, cheaper renewables, and streamlined delivery networks.
+Until hydrogen becomes economically competitive with the existing options, fleets are unlikely to adopt it as their main fuel source.

 Public Perception